Carlsson II cabinet

-The second cabinet of Ingvar Carlsson (Regeringen Carlsson II) was the cabinet and Government of Sweden from 27 February 1990 to 4 October 1991.
+The Carlsson II cabinet (regeringen Carlsson II) was the government of Sweden from 27 February 1990 to 4 October 1991.
+It was a Social Democratic single-party minority government led by Prime Minister Ingvar Carlsson.

-The cabinet was a single-party minority government consisting the Social Democrats.
-The cabinet was led by Prime Minister Ingvar Carlsson whose first cabinet had resigned in early February 1990 due an emergency package that had been voted down in Swedish Riksdag.
-The need for an emergency package were still left when his second cabinet assumed office on 27 February 1990 and on 5 April 1990 his government made up an emergency package with the Liberal People's Party.

-The cabinet resigned on 4 October 1991 following defeat in the 1991 general election.
-The cabinet was succeeded by the cabinet of Carl Bildt.
+The previous Carlsson I cabinet had resigned due to its economic emergency package being voted down in the Riksdag (Swedish parliament).
+In the absence of a non-socialist alternative cabinet, Carlsson was re-elected as prime minister and formed this new cabinet.
+The need for an emergency package were still left when this second cabinet assumed office on 27 February 1990.
+On 5 April 1990, his government made up an emergency package with the People's Party.
+The cabinet resigned following a defeat in the 1991 general election and was succeeded by the centre-right Carl Bildt cabinet.